There's a new "F-word"...yes, you guessed it—furlough.

 1 August 2021

 Employer contributions increase from 10% to 20%.
 Government contributions will decrease from 70% to 60%.
+The minimum amount a furloughed employee receives will remain at 80%.
 These rates will remain the same until furlough ends on 30 September 2021.

 30 September 2021